Hugh Lofting

-Hugh John Lofting (14 January 1886 – 26 September 1947) was an English American writer trained as a civil engineer, who created the classic children's literature character Doctor Dolittle.
-The fictional physician to talking animals, based in an English village, first appeared in illustrated letters to his children which Lofting sent from British Army trenches in the First World War.
+Hugh John Lofting (14 January 1886 – 26 September 1947) was an English-American writer, trained as a civil engineer, who created the classic children's literature character Doctor Dolittle.
+The fictional physician talking to animals, based in an English village, first appeared in illustrated letters to his children which Lofting sent from British Army trenches in the First World War.
 Lofting settled in the United States soon after the war and before his first book was published.

 Personal life

-Lofting, born January 14, 1886, in Maidenhead, Berkshire, to Elizabeth Agnes (Gannon) and John Brien Lofting, was of English and Irish ancestry.
+Lofting was born on 14 January 1886 in Maidenhead, Berkshire, to Elizabeth Agnes (Gannon) and John Brien Lofting, and was of English and Irish ancestry.
 His eldest brother, Hilary Lofting, later became a novelist in Australia, having emigrated there in 1915.

 Lofting was educated at Mount St Mary's College in Spinkhill, Derbyshire.
-From 1905 to 1906, he studied civil engineering at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+From 1905 to 1906 he studied civil engineering at the Massachusetts Institute of Technology in Cambridge, Massachusetts.

 Lofting travelled widely as a civil engineer before enlisting in the Irish Guards regiment of the British Army in the First World War.
-Not wishing to write to his children about the brutal war, he wrote imaginative letters, which later became the foundation of the successful Doctor Dolittle novels for children.
+Not wishing to write to his children about the brutal war, he wrote imaginative letters that later became the foundations for his Doctor Dolittle novels for children.
 Seriously wounded in the war, he emigrated with his family to Killingworth, Connecticut, in 1919.
 He was married three times and had three children, one of whom, his son Christopher, became the executor of his literary estate.

-Lofting died September 26, 1947, at his home in Topanga, California from cirrhosis of the liver.
+Lofting died on 26 September 1947 at his home in Topanga, California from cirrhosis of the liver.
 He is buried at Evergreen Cemetery in Killingworth, Middlesex County, Connecticut.

 Doctor Dolittle

-Hugh Lofting's character, Doctor John Dolittle, an English physician from "Puddleby-on-the-Marsh" in the West Country, who could speak to animals, first saw light in illustrated letters written to his children from the trenches, when actual news, he later said, was too horrible or too dull.
-The stories are set in early Victorian England in the 1820s–1840s – The Voyages of Doctor Dolittle gives a date of 1839.
+Hugh Lofting's character Doctor John Dolittle, an English physician who lives in the fictional town of Puddleby-on-the-Marsh in the West Country and can speak to animals, first saw light in illustrated letters written to his children from the trenches, when actual news, he later said, was too horrible or too dull.
+The stories are set in England in the 1820s–1840s – The Voyages of Doctor Dolittle gives a date of 1839.

 The Story of Doctor Dolittle: Being the History of His Peculiar Life at Home and Astonishing Adventures in Foreign Parts Never Before Printed (1920) began the series and won a posthumous Lewis Carroll Shelf Award in 1958.
 Its first sequel, The Voyages of Doctor Dolittle (1922) won a Newbery Medal.
 Eight novels completed by Lofting followed and two more books were edited after his death.